martyn/near-monsters/README.md

 # About

 NEAR Monsters is a collectible trading card game on the NEAR blockchain.

-It is currently on testnet only.
+# Mainnet

+NEAR Monsters ALPHA sale is LIVE on mainnet.
+There are 25,000 limited edition packs for sale at 4 NEAR each.

+Check it out at [https://nearmonsters.com](nearmonsters.com).

 # Testing